Closure (mathematics)

-In mathematics, a subset of a given set is closed under an operation on the larger set if performing that operation on members of the subset always produces a member of that subset.
+In mathematics, a subset of a larger set is closed under a given operation on the larger set if performing that operation on members of the subset always produces a member of that subset.
 For example, the natural numbers are closed under addition, but not under subtraction: 1 − 2 is not a natural number, although both 1 and 2 are.

 Similarly, a subset is said to be closed under a collection of operations if it is closed under each of the operations individually.

 The closure of a subset is the result of a closure operator applied to the subset.
 The closure of a subset under some operations is the smallest superset that is closed under these operations.
 It is often called the span (for example linear span) or the generated set.

 Definitions

 Let S be a set equipped with one or several methods for producing elements of S from other elements of S.

 A subset X of S is said to be closed under these methods if an input of purely elements of X always results in an element still in X. Sometimes, one may also say that X has the closure property.

 The main property of closed sets, which results immediately from the definition, is that every intersection of closed sets is a closed set.
 It follows that for every subset Y of S, there is a smallest closed subset X of S such that $Y\subseteq X$ (it is the intersection of all closed subsets that contain Y).
 Depending on the context, X is called the closure of Y or the set generated or spanned by Y.

 The concepts of closed sets and closure are often extended to any property of subsets that are stable under intersection; that is, every intersection of subsets that have the property has also the property.
 For example, in $\Complex^n,$ a Zariski-closed set, also known as an algebraic set, is the set of the common zeros of a family of polynomials, and the Zariski closure of a set V of points is the smallest algebraic set that contains V.